ferdjoukh/grimm/README.md

 ## Releases

+- [v4.0-d15112018](https://github.com/ferdjoukh/grimm/releases/tag/v4.0-d15112018) (November 15th 2018).
+This version add following features:

+	- Add specific processing for containment references.
+Now it is different from classic references and not included in the produced CSP instances.
+	- Add support for deep containment references (>1).
+Now you can have containment references between two classes (not only root class).
+	- Add support for boolean, integer, string and enum attributes.
+Moreover, randomness is added while instantiating attributes.
+	- Diversity is added in treating EOpposite references.
+Now the created GCC has diverse upper bound.
+This makes the generated models different even when the same configuration is used.
+	- Adding the possibility of generating 0 instances for a given class (you can do that by using a config file).
+	- Corrected bugs in ConfigrationFileReader class.
+Now the order of classes in a config file is not important.
+	- Corrected bug: unchangeable references and attributes are not considered any more.

 - [v3.0-d9112018](https://github.com/ferdjoukh/grimm/releases/tag/v3.0-d9112018) (November 9th 2018).
 This versione add or corrects the following features:
 	- Adding an Exception when a given rootClass is incorrect.
 	- Correcting some issues (related to tricky meta-models as ecore.ecore): linking EObjects in a hierarchy of inheritance, checking the superType of an EObject instead of just comparing class names before linking.